Battle of Schwechat: Background

 So the generals and officers were waiting for a political decision.
 Thus the Hungarian Parliament decided that if the Vienna revolutionaries would call on the Hungarian army to help, then it would have to go to help them.
 In Vienna, however, neither the Imperial Assembly nor its committee, nor even the city council, were willing to formally ask for help, although most of their members privately approved the Hungarian army's entry.
 Jelačić was not behaving clearly (in favor or against the revolutionaries) either, and most of the politicians in the imperial city naively hoped that some way of reaching an agreement with the court would be found.
 The political will for joint action was therefore lacking on both sides.

 In the meantime, the manifesto of 3 October in particular kept the mood in Pest in a state of excitement, and the House of Representatives, at its session of 7 October, adopted a resolution, which stated that the government should be entrusted to the Committee of National Defence (which will act after this as a Hungarian government), whose chairman was unanimously proclaimed Lajos Kossuth.

 On 18 October, the Croatian force which arrived to Vienna consisted of more than 26,000 men and 75 guns.
-However, with the joining to them by the imperial garrison pushed out from Vienna by the revolutionaries, it numbered 37 battalions, 42 cavalry regiments, and 138 guns.
-That's at least 40,000 people, even at the lowest numbers.
-The Hungarian army pursuing Jelačić numbered 20,760 men with 60 guns on 11 October, but due to the continuous joining of units to it, their number grew to 21,025 men with 53 guns on 20 October and 26,890 men with 82 guns on 26 October.
-Despite this, the enemy force had twice the qualitative and quantitative superiority, and the light and heavy cavalry regiments that had joined Jelačić made up for the Croatian army's earlier greatest weakness, the lack of cavalry.
-Jelačić's troops, united with the garrison troops led by Count Adolf of Auersperg, who had been pushed out of Vienna, were outnumbered the Hungarian army, while the forces of the Viennese insurgents, which theoretically could reinforce the Hungarians, were hardly usable outside the city walls against regular troops.
-So even a joint Hungarian-Viennese military operation would not have guaranteed success.
+However, with the joining to them by the imperial garrison pushed out from Vienna by the revolutionaries, it numbered 37 battalions, 42 cavalry regiments, and 138 guns, or at least 40,000 troops at the lowest estimate.
+The Hungarian army pursuing Jelačić numbered 20,760 troops with 60 guns on 11 October, but due to the continuous joining of units to it, their number grew to 21,025 troops with 53 guns on 20 October and 26,890 troops with 82 guns on 26 October.
+Despite this, the Croatian army held a qualitative and quantitative advantage, and the light and heavy cavalry regiments that had joined Jelačić made up for the Croatian army's earlier weakness, the lack of cavalry.
+Jelačić's troops, united with the garrison troops led by Count Adolf of Auersperg, who had been pushed out of Vienna, outnumbered the Hungarian army, while the forces of the Viennese insurgents, which, while they theoretically could reinforce the Hungarians, were hardly usable outside the city walls against regular troops.
+As such, even a joint Hungarian-Viennese military operation would not have guaranteed success.